 Method 1: Launch Old Background Control Panel UI using Shell: command

 First, add the folder(s) containing images to the Pictures Library, and then follow these steps to configure the desktop slideshow using the old Control Panel interface.

 2017.
 The images are stored only in those subfolders.
 I added Camera to the Pictures Library.

-In Fall Creators Update, the old Control Panel interface is still functional to set up a slideshow.
-To launch it, right-click Start, click Run and type:
+Even on Windows 10 version 21H2, the old Control Panel interface is still functional to set up a slideshow.
+To launch it, right-click Start, click Run, and type:

 Select Pictures Library, and select multiple pictures from the list.

 Quick Tips: You can use the Check all or Clear all option to select or deselect all files, and then enable/disable the checkbox of individual files manually.
 Alternately, you can click an area and drag the mouse pointer (create a selection rectangle) to multi-select files without having to click on each file.